nikspyratos/toybox/README.md

   - If using Meilisearch, consider adding the [Meilisearch](https://spatie.be/docs/laravel-health/v1/available-checks/meilisearch) healthcheck.
   - For pinging any other services (e.g. to test network or other services for health), you can add the [Ping](https://spatie.be/docs/laravel-health/v1/available-checks/ping) healthcheck.
   - If you have multiple queues, you can modify the [Queue](https://spatie.be/docs/laravel-health/v1/available-checks/queue) healthcheck accordingly.
-  - To monitor a specific Redis connection, [you can specify the name](https://spatie.be/docs/laravel-health/v1/available-checks/redis#content-customizing-the-thresholds).
   - If you want to monitor _specific_ scheduled jobs, consider installing [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor).
 - **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.
 - **Replaces assets**: You will also want to take some time to remove the Toybox logo, links to the repository and replace any such mentions and authors with your own.